 The Multiverse - created in collaboration with our partners, early adopters and co-creators defines a new digital ecosystem, where the worlds of fashion, gaming, design, and social media intersect.

-Click on the logo to read about LUKSO and the LYXE token - the Blockchain for new digital lifestyle is created by former Ethereum Developer Fabian Vogelsteller, author of ERC20 and web3.js - both of which are the foundation for today’s #DeFi protocols.
+Click on the rocket to read about LUKSO and the LYXE token - the Blockchain for new digital lifestyle is created by former Ethereum Developer Fabian Vogelsteller, author of ERC20 and web3.js - both of which are the foundation for today’s #DeFi protocols.
 Together with brand architect Marjorie Hernandez, he is building the platform for the next wave of mainstream Blockchain applications.

 HTTP downloads files from one computer at a time instead of getting pieces from multiple computers simultaneously.
 Peer-to-peer IPFS saves big on bandwidth making it possible to efficiently distribute high volumes of data without duplication.